The Astonishing Power of Social Pressure

 A new study shows that others can influence us more than we ever imagined.

 The paradox is that while your personal self is born in social interactions, the outcome of ethical relationships is the development of a self that is more than the sum of those interactions—what some refer to as the "real" you, your inner or private self.
 This part that you most identify as your core is strongest when your relationships have been at their best.
-When it's treated badly, it's an assault upon your dignity.

 Humans cannot exist without families, whatever the form—from extended to nuclear, from polygamous to monogamous—but at the same time families often maim, harm, hurt and damage.
 Because of the close contact, the unspoken bonds, and the intuiting of others’ feelings, the family is often a place where individual differences are least tolerated

 Group pressure is enormously effective in producing social conformity, and nowhere is the pressure to conform stronger than in small, close-knit groups like those just described.
 And just how powerful group pressure can be has been demonstrated experimentally.
 Psychologist Solomon Asch conducted one of the earliest and most famous studies on this issue: He showed subjects two cards.
 On the first was one line.
 On the second were three lines, one of them the same length as the line on the first card.